-What do they want in the present?
+What do they want in the present moment?

-As far as breaking promises in a relationship, these guys will talk a big future game because they get off to seeing themselves through the enchanted eyes of who they are faking a future with.
-They like how we view them.
-They love the pedestal that we put them on and they love what we reciprocate as a result.
-It enhances their image and validates that they “still got it.”
+As far as breaking promises in a relationship, these people will talk a big future game because they get off to seeing themselves through the enchanted eyes of who they are faking a future with.
+They love the pedestal that we put them on and they love what we GIVE as a result of buying into their relational Ponzi scheme.

 When it comes to breaking promises in a relationship, here’s what I’ve learned…